ArthurG/Kijiji-Repost-Headless/README.md

 # KijijiBotV2
 ####Send POST Requests to Kijiji... to post your ads

-##Setup
+##Setup + Usage
-- This project requires python3.
-- Required packages: python-requests, json, bs4, sqlalchemy
+- This project requires python3 with: python-requests, json, bs4, sqlalchemy
-- I recommend using pip install to install these packages
 - Generate a posting file (myAd.inf) by calling `python GenerateInfFile.py` and following the prompts
+- Edit the location0 field in myAd.inf with correct value for your city.
+This can be found by doing an inspect element on the location dropdown on the Kijiji homepage and finding the the correct li#groupXXXXXXX for your city.
 - Place all photo dependancies in the current directory
 - start program by calling python KijijiCmd.py